maroontress/BomSweeper.CSharp/README.md

 dotnet BomSweeper.dll '**/*.cs'
 ```

-Find `.cs` files in the current directory and subdirectories.
+Find `.cs` files starting with a UTF-8 BOM in the current directory and subdirectories.

 ```bash
 dotnet BomSweeper.dll -R '**/*.cs'